 Stop burning time in candidates that have zero chance to go through.
 Here we are talking about the initial 60% of the challenges you get back.
 Every hour invested here is a wasted hour.
 Your senior people should focus on building and maintaining your product instead.
 On a side note, you are also saving them from the frustration of reviewing the lousy solutions.
 After all, the happier they are, the better your company is.

 Define a set of rules and metrics that you expect from a solution.
 Then, communicate them to the candidates in all fairness.
 No unit tests are a no-go?
 So be it, but let the candidate know it in advance, so the expectations are clear.
 That not only makes it a fair game but also provides you with the tools to apply those rules.

 We applied a simple rule for our challenges: it has to work in production.

 Immediate improvement was that we did not have to spend any time on the 60% of solutions that were not working.
-Some candidates did not reply, and others did not consider the test to be engaging or even fair.
-Some still insisted on the interview, while being unable to ship something that works.
+Some candidates did not reply, and some did not regard the test as engaging or even fair.
+Others insisted on the follow-up interview despite never shipping something that worked.
 We freed our engineers from reviewing all those submissions.

 That alone resulted in more than a 2x decrease in time spent on reviews.
 We returned hundreds of hours of engineering time to the company by removing all this toil.
 For us, it resulted in happier engineers across the company.
 For candidates, it improved transparency.
 They now understood what to expect upfront and how well they are doing during the challenge.
 Overall, that increased our interview to offer rate by roughly 50%.

 This simple change yielded fantastic results for us.
 So we have built it as a product to help all the companies that want to hire smartly.
 Engineering time is an invaluable resource, so start saving it with AutoIterative.
 Reinvest it back into your company and focus on your product while we do the filtering for you.
 Then you can focus on interviewing the people who can deliver and meet the bar that you set.